Altitude Sickness During Everest Base Camp Trek

 High Altitude Pulmonary Edema (HAPE):

-When the AMS becomes more severe it can lead to the HAPE.
-In this stage, your lungs will be affected which causes them to fill with fluid.
-Immediate medical treatment is required during this situation.
-If not cured in time it can be fatal and sometimes it can cause death also.
+When the AMS becomes more severe, it can lead to HAPE.
+In this stage, your lungs will be affected, which causes them to fill with fluid.
+Immediate medical treatment is required in this situation.
+If not cured in time, it can be fatal, and sometimes it can also cause death.

 High Altitude Cerebral Edema (HACE):